nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-* `delete 1` removes the first student in the address book.
+* `delete 1` removes the first student in Pupilist.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.<br>
+Clears all entries from Pupilist.<br>
 **Usage**: All modes

 Format: `clear`

 ### Adding Homework to student: `hw`

-Adds a description of homework to student in address book.
+Adds a description of homework to student in Pupilist.
 Does not check for duplicate homework entries.<br>
 **Usage**: View or list mode only